venturemark/playbook/recurring_users.md

 # Recurring Users

 The recurring users playbook is for tracking recurring users of your product or service.
-Keeping a track record of retention is a string indicator for successful startups.
+Keeping a track record of retention is a strong indicator for successful startups.
 If you can prove that users come to you and stay, you are destined to become a successful entrepreneur.